axg20202/CNC-parts-and-mods/Docking dust shoe/README.md

 Best printed in ABS with 40% infill.
 Prints fine with 0.4 or 0.6 nozzle (0.6 recommended).

 Print parts in same orientation as provided STL files.
-When slicing the main body, dockable brush holder, and the dock, insert a pause/colour change after the last layer of the internal magnet pockets to allow you to add the magnets during print.
+When slicing the main body, dockable brush mount, and the dock, insert a pause/colour change after the last layer of the internal magnet pockets to allow you to add the magnets during print.
 12mm magnets are inserted in the main body and dockable brush holder.
 A single 6mm magnet is inserted in the dock.
 Pay close attention to magnet orientation.

 For the main dust shoe body, minimal supports are needed around the clamp area only.
 The rest of the main body prints without supports.
-The dockable brush holder will need to be printed with supports.
+The dockable brush mount will need to be printed with supports.
 No supports needed for the dock, bristle ring or spindle brace.

 ### BOM

 ```
 PRINTED PARTS
 1 x main body
-1 x dockable brush holder
+1 x brush mount
 1 x bristle ring
 1 x spindle brace
 1 x dock